 - EMJMD consortium partners include University of Glasgow, Universidad Autónoma de Madrid, Aix-Marseille Université, National and Kapodistrian University of Athens, LUISS Guido Carli Rome and Instituto de Ciências Sociais da Universidade de Lisboa.

-- An innovative summer school offering dissertation training will be held annually in June in ICS, University of Lisbon, Portugal.
+- An innovative Winter School offering dissertation training will be held annually in February in ICS, University of Lisbon, Portugal.

 - Guest lectures and seminars are offered by scholars and policy practitioners who are leading experts in their field.

 Graduates will receive the International Master in South European Studies jointly from the University of Glasgow and one or two other partners from the following group: the Autonomous University of Madrid, the National and Kapodistrian University of Athens and LUISS Guido Carli.
-You will receive a double degree when their third mobility takes place at the University of Aix-Marseille.
+A triple master degree will be received when third mobility takes place at the University of Aix-Marseille.

 Career prospects include the civil service, diplomacy, regional organisations such as the Union for the Mediterranean and the European Union, international organisations such as NATO and the United Nations, journalism, public opinion and market research, non-governmental organisations and charities, teaching, academic research, business, tourism and international trade.